 Flying off to the next planet, they arrive at a land filled with bright and colourfully-clad people but are deafened by the noise, so they leave straightaway for another planet.

 By now, I am wondering whether Mr Benn will ever find a suitably habitable planet.
 He may have found golden rocks and the three planets, but the Goldilocks Zone still eludes him.

 Next, they land on a swelteringly hot planet, far too hot to stay.
 Then, as if by magic, the shopkeeper appears.
 He tells them there’s another planet, which isn’t perfect but isn’t too bad either.

 The other spaceman flies off to find it and Mr Benn walks into a cave to shelter from the heat but finds himself back in the changing room.
 As he leaves, he asks the shopkeeper which planet the other spaceman went to.
 You guessed it…he went to Earth.

 Back in Festive Road, Mr Benn takes the lump of gold out of his pocket, but it’s now just a dull piece of rock.
 Still, the precious sample of alien rock will remind him of his adventure.

 There must always be a moral in the tale and Mr Benn’s journey to find the perfect planet is no different, from believing the grass is always greener on the other side, to realising all that glistens isn’t gold.

 Fair Dealing and Fair Use.
-All images shown in this article are credited to David McKee and are shown solely to support the commentary.
-I believe this constitutes a fair dealing or fair use of any such copyrighted material, but should the copyright holder require any image removed, please make contact using the email address below and it shall be removed.
+All images in this article about Mr Benn Spaceman are credited to David McKee and included to support the commentary.
+I believe this constitutes a fair dealing or fair use of any such copyrighted material, but should the copyright holder require an image removed, please make contact using the email address below and it shall be removed.